-Over half of the river corridor is public land, managed by the California Department of Parks and Recreation (State Parks) and the Bureau of Land Management (BLM).
+Over half of the South Yuba River corridor is public land, managed by the California Department of Parks and Recreation (State Parks) and the Bureau of Land Management (BLM).
 State Parks has experienced severe budget cuts in recent years resulting in services being drastically reduced.
-With over 450,000 people visiting the South Yuba River State Park every summer and with the thousands of pounds of trash removed during SYRCL’s annual Greater Yuba River Cleanup, this program was developed in order to prevent the South Yuba River from being “loved to death.”
+With an estimated 700,000+ people visiting the South Yuba River State Park every year and the thousands of pounds of trash removed during SYRCL’s Annual Yuba River Cleanup, the River Ambassador program was developed to prevent the South Yuba River from being “loved to death.”

 Partners and Supporters

-To all the wonderful community members and volunteers, thank you for making this program a success!
-SYRCL deeply appreciates the California State Parks Foundation’s generous and continued support of SYRCL’s River Ambassador program.
-SYRCL is grateful to California State Parks for their help in creating and facilitating this program, and the South Yuba River Park Association for their support.
+SYRCL extends its appreciation to the business community and to the dedicated volunteers that make this program possible.
+To see a full list of local businesses that sponsored last year’s Annual Yuba River Cleanup and River Ambassador program financially, please click here.
+SYRCL is grateful to California State Parks for their help in creating and facilitating this program, and the South Yuba River Park Association for their support as well.